adverley/phd-book/administration/feedback.md

 Cfr paper Borras https://upcommons.upc.edu/bitstream/handle/2117/330928/2334-A-Grasping-Centered-Analysis-for-Cloth-Manipulation.pdf?sequence=1.

 Also depends on folding strategy that is used.
-Using the table to fold can be done with opposable fingers.
+Using the table to fold can be done with parallel gripper.
 Air folding could use a third finger that pushes sleeves inwards.
 If going towards folding style that is popularized in media as Japanese style folding, then two possable fingers are enough but the arm needs to be able to sufficient dynamic behavior to fold the shirt.

 Tactile Sensing will be a key component.